 - This salad is great as it sits.
 I will make it the day before a party or while I am prepping meals for the week to have on hand for quick lunches.

-- As I mentoned, I love spinach in this fresh spring salad, but argula also works well.
+- As I mentioned, I love spinach in this fresh spring salad, but arugula or other green lettuces also work well.

 - Feel free to use rice instead of quinoa, the flavors will be just as good–just call it Spinach Lemon Rice Salad 😉